leeyuejia/GA_seif2020/projects/project_2/README.md

 #### Recommended Features

 * Include **sign up/log in** functionality, with encrypted passwords & an authorization flow
+* TDD - Test Cases for controllers (pending for Min Shan's lecture).
 * Use EJS Partials
 * Include portfolio-quality styling
 * Use a CSS framework like Skeleton or Bootstrap